2011–12 Euro Hockey Tour: Leading goaltenders

 Only the top five goaltenders, based on save percentage, who have played 40% of their team's minutes, are included in this list.

 Rosters

-These tables shows all skaters and goaltenders who have at least one game in the Euro Hockey Tour 2011–12.
+These tables show all skaters and goaltenders who have at least one game in the Euro Hockey Tour 2011–12.
 The tables show how many games they played, how many points they've scored, and their penalties in minutes.